 People who become addicted to oxycodone may begin crushing, snorting, or injecting the pills to achieve a more intense high.
 They may also mix oxycodone with alcohol or benzodiazepines.
 This is dangerous, since combining drugs can suppress a person’s breathing and lead to coma or even death.

-Canadian Health Recovery Centre offers comprehensive treatment for men struggling with oxycodone addiction.
-We take a unique approach to treatment with a focus on nutritional therapy and whole-person wellness.
+Canadian Health Recovery Centre offers comprehensive treatment for people struggling with oxycodone addiction.

 Effects of oxycodone addiction